 - Corporate marketing – large, well-known franchisors, like McDonald’s and Subway, provide substantial national and local advertising.
 You’ll have to pay a fee toward that advertising, but it’s highly effective.

-- Financing – many franchisors will provide financing, so there’s no need to tangle with the banks.
+- Financing – many franchisors will provide financing, so there’s no need to tangle with the banks (if you do need a business checking account, here's how to get one).

 - Location analysis – several years ago I attended a restaurant seminar, and it was revealed that McDonald’s and other large franchisors do extensive research in determining where to locate outlets.
 That’s why it’s extremely rare to see a McDonald’s restaurant shut down.

-- High upfront investment for the better established franchises.
+- The high upfront investment for the better-established franchises.

 - Even if the franchisor provides financing, the debt service will cut into your profits until the loan is repaid.